bpt26/tRAP/README.md

 - `gff2bed.py` -- converts .gff file to .bed format containing only exons.
 - `reduce4d.py` -- converts .bed file output by hal4dExtract to a .bed containing only the 4d sites of 100,000 randomly distributed exons.
 - `humanTrainingData.tsv` -- tRNA data derived from these methods performed on the hg38 genome.
+- `humanSimplifiedTrainingData.tsv` -- tRNA data derived from the simplified methods performed on the hg38 genome.
 - `classifytRNAs.py` -- gathers PhyloP scores, tRNAscan-SE bit scores, MFE, CpG content, distance to protein-coding genes for each tRNA gene, and uses analogous data and labels from human data to predict activity states for each tRNA in the genome of interest.
 Outputs tRNAPredictions.out, which contains the name of each tRNA, its predicted activity, and the probability scores as determined by sklearn.

 ### <a name="contact"></a>Contact: